SWoinowsky/ProjectTeamPlus/Milestone2/Steam Inception Template.md

 U: User Story
 T: Task

-3. [E] User Information Access
+## [E] User Information Access
     1. [U] As a user, I would like to have all of my Steam account statistics in one organized page.
         a.
 [T]
         b.
 [T]
     2. [U] As a user, I would like to have my owned-game library displayed on a page.

-11. [E] Achievement Tracking
+## [E] Achievement Tracking
-    4. [U] As a user, I would like to have information regarding my in-game achievements displayed on another page.
+    2. [U] As a user, I would like to have information regarding my in-game achievements displayed on another page.
         a.
 [T]
-    5. [U] As a user, I would like to be able to initiate custom events that capture user achievements within a timespan.
+    3. [U] As a user, I would like to be able to initiate custom events that capture user achievements within a timespan.
         a.
 [T]
-    6. [U] As a user, I would like to be able to invite other users to have their achievements recorded alongside mine.
+    4. [U] As a user, I would like to be able to invite other users to have their achievements recorded alongside mine.
         a.
 [T]
-    7. [U] As a user, I would like to be able to view relative leaderboard positions for other users participating in events.
+    5. [U] As a user, I would like to be able to view relative leaderboard positions for other users participating in events.
         a.
 [T]
-    8. [U] As a user, I would like to be able to publicly display that I have placed in specific events.
+    6. [U] As a user, I would like to be able to publicly display that I have placed in specific events.
         a.
 [T]
-    9. [U] As a user, I would like to have the choice on how an event is completed.
+    7. [U] As a user, I would like to have the choice on how an event is completed.
         a.
 [T]
-    10. [U] As a user, I would like to be able to designate teams for these events.
+    8. [U] As a user, I would like to be able to designate teams for these events.
         a.
 [T]

-15. [E] Game Curation
+## [E] Game Curation
-    12. [U] As a user, I would like to be able to navigate to a page that displays news about games.
+    1. [U] As a user, I would like to be able to navigate to a page that displays news about games.
         a.
 [T]
-    13. [U] As a user, I would like to be able to select which games' news and information I want to see.
+    2. [U] As a user, I would like to be able to select which games' news and information I want to see.
         a.
 [T]
-    14. [U] As a user, I'd like to be presented with interesting information regarding popular games.
+    3. [U] As a user, I'd like to be presented with interesting information regarding popular games.
         a.
 [T]

-20. [E] SMS Interaction
+## [E] SMS Interaction
-    16. [U] As a user, I'd like to receive texts when news comes out regarding my favourite games
+    1. [U] As a user, I'd like to receive texts when news comes out regarding my favourite games
         a.
 [T]
-    17. [U] As a user, I'd like to receive texts regarding the events I'm participating in.
+    2. [U] As a user, I'd like to receive texts regarding the events I'm participating in.
         a.
 [T]
-    18. [U] As a user, I would like to be able to request information regarding myself via text.
+    3. [U] As a user, I would like to be able to request information regarding myself via text.
         a.
 [T]
-    19. [U] As a user, I would like to be able to opt out of texts via text.
+    4. [U] As a user, I would like to be able to opt out of texts via text.
         a.
 [T]

 ## Initial Architecture Envisioning